nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS:**
 1. User requests to find a patient by NRIC
-2. MediBase3 request for search requirements
-3. User provides the details required to search for the patient
+2. User provides the details required to search for the patient
-4. MediBase3 shows the selected patient information
+3. MediBase3 shows the selected patient information

    Use case ends

 **Extensions:**

-* 4a.
-No patient found with the given NRIC.
+* 2a.
+User provides a non-existing patient detail.

-    * 4a1.
+    * 2a1.
 MediBase3 informs user of the error.

         Use case ends.